If you need to convert files from one markup format into another, pandoc is your swiss-army knife. Pandoc can convert between the following formats:

 LaTeX math (and even macros) can be used in markdown documents.
 Several different methods of rendering math in HTML are provided, including MathJax and translation to MathML.
 LaTeX math is converted (as needed by the output format) to unicode, native Word equation objects, MathML, or roff eqn.

 Pandoc includes a powerful system for automatic citations and bibliographies.
 This means that you can write a citation like

 [see @doe99, pp. 33-35; also @smith04, ch.
 1]

 and pandoc will convert it into a properly formatted citation using any of hundreds of CSL styles (including footnote styles, numerical styles, and author-date styles), and add a properly formatted bibliography at the end of the document.
-Many forms of bibliography database can be used, including bibtex, RIS, EndNote, ISI, MEDLINE, MODS, and JSON citeproc.
+The bibliographic data may be in BibTeX, BibLaTeX, CSL JSON, or CSL YAML format.
 Citations work in every output format.

 There are many ways to customize pandoc to fit your needs, including a template system and a powerful system for writing filters.